7 Killer Tips for How to Write a Bio

 4. Say something personal

 End with a personal statement about you.
-See the ending of these examples.
+There’s not room to tell your life story or share too many personal details, but including a personal detail or two shows readers you are a real person beyond the written page.
+See the ending of the following examples.

 Here is Stephen King’s biography from the back of his book On Writing.
 It has 65 words.